-Moreover, on the Internet there are some very useful services that visualize the reports of MetaTrader and calculate some additional parameters.
+Moreover, on the Internet some very useful services visualize the reports of MetaTrader and calculate some additional parameters.

 Why am I telling you all this?
-Because of the fact that the trader’s journal is a totally different thing than the blotter or the ledger of transactions.
+Because the trader’s journal is a different thing than the blotter or the ledger of transactions.
 There is not much point in rewriting manually everything that is already recorded by your trading platform.

 For me, the trader’s journal is a tool that primarily helps to monitor the performance of my trading strategy.
 In other words, with the help of a journal, the trader can track how much he deviates from his plan, and how these deviations affect the result.

 The main goal of keeping the journal is by trial-and-error to try reaching the level where your emotions will not prevent you from following your strategy in a precise manner and to learn how to comply with the system you have designed for yourself.